Jeff Brown shares his insight by simplifying technical details to help subscribers make immediate gains from the market in his “Near Future Report.”

 The cloud is a computer data storage system that allows devices to access information and services from anywhere.
 Cloud empowers businesses (and organizations) to access applications that are not accessible on their computers.
 Microsoft, Facebook, Amazon, and Google are the prominent leaders in cloud technology.

 Data encryption is becoming a thriving business, as information is kept private and confidential and stored in the cloud.
-Cybersecurity is about making sure only the people who should see it have access to it.
+Cybersecurity is about online safety and making sure only the people who should see it have access to it.

 Drawbacks of Tech Stocks

 Tech stocks have their own risk.